ValtteriL/ValtteriL.github.io/content/posts/sip-honeypot.md

 draft: false
 ---

-# What I learned of the VOIP hacker scene by setting up a SIP Honeypot

 I got interested in telephones and the Voice Over IP (VOIP) scene soon after reading Phil Lapsley's Exploding the phone (2013).
 According to the book, there is a whole underground of VOIP hackers.
 I had not come across them while lurking in the information security scene.